msillano/IoTwebUI/MQTTserver/README.md

 <h4>Conclusion 2</h4>

 Still a very simple solution because **mosquitto** and **MQTT Explorer** are easy to install, even on a single PC, and require little configuration!
-Naturally, on SLZB-06, the "zigbee Hub" mode remains with its limitations, and MQTT output must be enabled!
+Naturally, on SLZB-06, the "zigbee Hub" mode remains with its limitations, and MQTT output must be enabled! <br>
 Added functionalities include historical data storage and visualization in graphs!
 However, data series export is not available in 'MQTT Explorer'.

 <h3>SOLUTION 3: SLZB-06 (zigbee Hub) + mosquitto + IoTwebUI </h3>